-- insisting that they are of the opposite sex
+- insisting they're of the opposite sex

-- disliking or refusing to take part in activities and games that are typically associated with their sex, and wanting to take part in activities and games that are typically associated with the opposite sex
+- disliking or refusing to take part in activities and games that are typically associated with their sex, and wanting to take part in activities and games typically associated with the opposite sex

 - preferring to play with children of the opposite biological sex